nurbxfit/learn/Security/nmap/enum-scenario.md

 ```

-- at the end, it's all depend on the firewall configuration
+- at the end, it's all depend on the firewall rules configuration
+- we can perfom other type of scan such as TCP SYN `-sS` or TCP NULL`-sN` to check for different result.

 # check for OS.